Heart-Centered Humans for Animals' Rights and Protection

 — Harold Brown

-Harold, a former cattle rancher and dairy farmer, shares his transition from rancher to vegan advocate: "Back in the day, I could, and did, raise animals with kindness and tenderness, but how did I show them mercy?
+Harold, a former cattle rancher and dairy farmer, shares his transition: "Back in the day I raised animals with kindness and tenderness, but how did I show them mercy?
 In my experience, there is no such thing as humane animal products, humane farming practices, humane transport, or humane slaughter."

 Male calves, babies confined shortly after birth to